 THTR 3349 Lighting Design for the Stage (Fall; Alternating Years: 3 credits)

 This course will introduce the art and process of Lighting Design for all types of theatrical performance.
 Students will explore the properties of light, photometrics, color theory, and human response to light.
 This will be followed by learning the designer's approach to the text, the process of creating designed light for each moment of a production, and the standardized method of realizing a design.
 Students will be required to attend and critique both academic and professional productions.

 THTR 3344 Stage Design I (Spring: 3 credits)

 This course will concentrate on contemporary professional design practices and theories for the stage.
 Students will study the evolution of theatre design and will investigate the development of imagistic design forms, produce effective spatial environments and create ideas through rigorous research of imagery.
 Processes will include script analysis and the study of imagery as well as techniques in drafting and model building.

-Prerequisite: CT 141 is recommended, permission of instructor
+Prerequisite: THTR 1140 is recommended, or permission of instructor

 The art of costume design integrates artistic imagination with the practical concerns of theatrical production.
 This course is designed to help students develop the fundamental skills used by costume designers, focusing particular attention on character analysis, period research, and visual communication.
 This course will include a series of exercises and projects to develop skills in figure drawing, rendering in various media, fabric selection and color.
 Students will learn how to communicate character, mood and style through costume following two learning tracks: (1) developing the design (concept and theory), and (2) communicating the design (figure drawing and rendering).